|

 but has a locking strap that goes around your waist and is curved so it

 hugs your body.
-This makes for hands-free use and great security.
-A purse
+This makes for hands-free usage and great security.
+A

-or windbreaker is prone to being left somewhere, and has to be carried at
+purse or windbreaker is prone to being left somewhere, and has to be

-some point, which becomes a nuisance especially when walking, eating an
+carried at some point, which becomes a nuisance especially when walking,

 Waist wallets are available in a number of styles

-and materials but we recommend a waterproof nylon in a lighter color.
+and materials but we recommend a waterproof nylon in a lighter colour.

-Nylon to repel water on the flume rides, and a lighter color to prevent
+Nylon to repel water on the flume rides, and a lighter colour to

-sun-baked contents.
-(This is especially important regarding film and video
+prevent sun-baked contents.
+(This is especially important for those

 Get one that has at least three zippered (not velcro)

-compartments.
-The first should be able to fit paper money without folding
+dividers; they tear easily.
+One compartment should be able to fit paper

-enclosures.
-They don't hold as well as a zipper and when they get dirty,
+They don't hold as well as a zipper and when they get dirty, they won't

 One of the remaining two pockets can be used for a

-small camera and film, the other to hold the balance of items suggested
+small camera or cell phone, the other to hold the balance of items

-earlier.
-Keep hotel, locker, and vehicle keys in the pocket opened least
+them.
+Keep hotel, locker, and vehicle keys in the pocket opened least to

-to minimize the risk of loss.
-I actually use a waist wallet with 5
+minimize the risk of loss.
+I actually use a waist wallet with five pockets.

-the main compartments.
-I use them for a chap stick and moist
+each end of the main compartments.
+I use them to hold a chap stick and

 Get the type with double zipper pulls.
 These can be